Skip to content

 Second-Generation Pressure Cookers

-Unlike the first generation, second-generation pressure cookers don’t release the pressure inside the container.
+Unlike first-generation, second-generation pressure cookers don’t release the pressure inside the container.
 Instead, they only release steam when the lid is unsealed or left on the source of heat for too long.

 Electric Pressure Cookers